Romy Gonzalez Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.0 K/9, which ranks 15th in MLB.
+- The Blue Jays pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 16th-ranked team ERA among all MLB pitching staffs (4.37).
+- The Blue Jays have a 4.18 team ERA that ranks 14th among all MLB pitching staffs.

-- The Blue Jays rank 22nd in baseball in home runs allowed (30 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs given up (30 total, 1.3 per game).

-- Berrios makes the start for the Blue Jays, his fifth of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.
+- Kikuchi (3-0) gets the starting nod for the Blue Jays in his fifth start of the season.
+He's put together a 3.80 ERA in 21 1/3 innings pitched, with 20 strikeouts.

-- His last time out came on Thursday against the Houston Astros, when the righty threw seven innings, surrendering two earned runs while giving up three hits.
+- The left-hander last appeared on Friday against the New York Yankees, when he tossed six innings, allowing one earned run while giving up four hits.

-- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .259 against him.
+- The 31-year-old has an ERA of 3.80, with 8.4 strikeouts per nine innings, in four games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.